 - North Carolina Fund

 - Francine Delaney Endowed Scholarship

 For further information, please contact the Admissions Office at 828.251.6481 or 800.531.9842.

-Through the generosity of past and present donors, UNC Asheville offers a variety of scholarships to entering freshman who demonstrate high academic achievements.
+Through the generosity of past and present donors, UNC Asheville offers a variety of scholarships to continuing students who succeed in their academic programs.
 These grants and scholarships include funds awarded by the Office of Financial Aid in accordance with individual aid program criteria.
-Students who want to be considered for these funds should submit their FAFSA to the federal processor by the priority date of March 1.
-Students who file a FAFSA will automatically be considered for most UNC Asheville grants and scholarships that are based on need and/or merit.
-These aid programs are non-renewable and are subject to applicant pool and fund availability.
-Students are awarded based upon a full-time status and our merit based scholarships require a minimum 3.0 GPA.
+Students who want to be considered for these funds should submit their FAFSA to the federal processor by the priority date of March 1 and ensure they have completed any applications required by their academic department.
+These aid programs are typically non-renewable and are subject to applicant pool and fund availability.
+UNC Asheville's academic department scholarships are merit-based and require a minimum 3.0 GPA with few exceptions.